JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/invoking-reformatting-code/index.md

 ![Amend Commit Cog](amend-commit-cog.png)

-When you click the cog you can select the **Reformat Code** check box:
+When you click the cog you can select the **Reformat Code** checkbox:

 ![Reformat Code Checkbox](reformat-code-checkbox.png)